xmartlabs/XLForm/README.md

 ```objc
 static NSString *const XLFormRowDescriptorTypeText = @"text";
 ```
-Will be represented by a `UITextField` with `UITextAutocorrectionTypeDefault`, `UITextAutocapitalizationTypeSentences` and `UIKeyboardTypeAlphabet`.
+Will be represented by a `UITextField` with `UITextAutocorrectionTypeDefault`, `UITextAutocapitalizationTypeSentences` and `UIKeyboardTypeDefault`.

 ```objc
 static NSString *const XLFormRowDescriptorTypeName = @"name";
 ```
-Will be represented by a `UITextField` with `UITextAutocorrectionTypeNo`, `UITextAutocapitalizationTypeWords` and `UIKeyboardTypeAlphabet`.
+Will be represented by a `UITextField` with `UITextAutocorrectionTypeNo`, `UITextAutocapitalizationTypeWords` and `UIKeyboardTypeDefault`.

 ```objc
 static NSString *const XLFormRowDescriptorTypeURL = @"url";